Awards, Accreditations & Memberships

 Becker’s 100 Great Community Hospitals

-In 2012 and 2013, Middlesex Health was named to Becker’s Hospital Review’s “100 Great Community Hospitals” list, which recognizes high-performing hospitals with fewer than 550 beds.
+Middlesex Health was named in Becker’s Hospital Review’s “100 Great Community Hospitals” list, which recognizes high-performing hospitals with fewer than 550 beds.
 To compile the list, Becker’s Hospital Review editorial team analyzed information, recognition and rankings from a variety of industry sources, including iVantage Health Analytics, Thomson Reuters, Healthgrades and the American Nurses Credentialing Center.

 CIO 100 Award

-Middlesex Health (then Middlesex Hospital) was chosen by International Data Group’s CIO magazine as a recipient of the 2014 CIO 100 Award.
+Middlesex Health was chosen by International Data Group’s CIO magazine as a recipient of the CIO 100 Award.
 The 27th annual award program recognizes organizations around the world that exemplify the highest level of operational and strategic excellence in information technology (IT).

 Consumer Reports Hospital Safety Rankings

-In the annual hospital safety rankings by Consumer Reports magazine, Middlesex Health took the top spot in Connecticut in both 2012 and 2013.
+In the annual hospital safety rankings by Consumer Reports magazine, Middlesex Health took the top spot in Connecticut.

 The report is based on a composite score arrived at by calculating a hospital’s performance in five key safety measures: readmissions after discharge, complications, clear communications in such areas as drugs and discharge planning, overuse of CT scans and infections.